 You can select the quality level of the videos recorded too – we'd advise upping the frame rate and resolution, as the default option is a little choppy.

-Samsung's fingerprint reader from last year was a massive step up over the intensely poor swipe method in the Galaxy S5 – and it appears that not much has changed this time around.
+Samsung's fingerprint reader from the previous year was a massive step up over the intensely poor swipe method in the Galaxy S5 – and it appears that not much has changed this time around.

 What's odd is that the reader will often get our digit scan wrong the first time, but it's nigh-on infallible for the second hit.
 It's never annoying, but there were times when the iPhone 6S or Huawei Mate 8 were just unstoppable, no matter how close our finger was.